 Proposed by: National Grid

-Proposal Statement:
+Proposal Statement: The entire purpose of the GSEP working group is to align GSEP with the Commonwealth’s “applicable statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N and the commonwealth’s emissions strategies.”
+Thus, this stated purpose should be inserted in the legislative language anywhere it might be applicable.

-Supported by: Massachusetts Attorney General’s Office; LEAN/NCLC; Conservation Law Foundation; HEET/PowerOptions; Liberty; National Grid (with clarification); Unitil
+Supported by: Massachusetts Attorney General’s Office; LEAN, NCLC; Conservation Law Foundation; HEET, PowerOptions; Liberty; National Grid (with clarification); Unitil

 Statements in Support:

-LEAN/NCLC – Supportive to the extent that this recommendation would bring utility activities in line with Chapter 21N.
+LEAN, NCLC – Supportive to the extent that this recommendation would bring utility activities in line with Chapter 21N.

 Liberty - Supportive of this concept; however, it conditions its support for the inclusion of this language on its application to associated methane emissions and not to building code considerations, which are beyond the scope of the stakeholder working group’s statutory mandate as set forth in the Drive Act.